francoisjacquet/rosariosis/INSTALL.md

 - `$wkhtmltopdfPath` full path to wkhtmltopdf for pdf 'printing'

 - `$DefaultSyear` default school year, should be present in the database to be able to login
-- `$RosarioNotifyAddress` is email address to send error and new administrator notifications
+- `$RosarioNotifyAddress` is the email address to send error and new administrator notifications
 - `$RosarioLocales` is a comma separated list of the locale names of the translations (see `locale/` folder for available locales)

   [Optional variables]